 Documentation Requirements for Air Shipments

 The air waybill is the shipping document that details where the cargo originates and where it is destined.
-It contains all the information required for tracing the air shipment’s movements from origin to destination.
+It contains the information required for tracing the air shipment’s movements from origin to destination.
 Each air shipment is assigned an 11 digit unique air waybill number.
 The first 3 digits of this number are called the carrier code.
 These 3 digits identify which airline is the carrier.
 The remaining 8 digits are generated by the airline and are unique to that shipment.
 Even if the goods end up being shipped in different planes, they will all travel under the same air waybill number.
-The air waybill also contains a brief description of the goods, the piece count, gross weight, and measurements of the cargo.
+The air waybill also contains a brief description of the goods, the piece count, weight, and measurements of the cargo.

 Another required document is the commercial invoice.
 The invoice is required for declaration of the contents of the cargo to Canada Customs.
 It should contain a full description of the goods, quantity in pieces and weight, along with unit and total price.
 The currency does not have to be Canadian dollars.
-If the currency on the invoice is not in Canadian dollars, the exchange rate used to calculate duties and taxes is the rate on the date of shipping.
+If the currency on the invoice is not in Canadian dollars, the exchange used to calculate duties and taxes is the rate on the date of shipping.

 Certificate of Origin